Geometry and combinatorics via right-angled Artin groups

 Some specific natural combinatorial properties we have not discussed are of interest in graph theory.

 \begin{que} What algebraic property of $A(\gam)$ is equivalent to the planarity of $\gam$? \end{que}

+Closely related to Question~\ref{que:planar} is the problem of determining whether a graph $\Lambda$ is a subdivision of a graph $\gam$ by examining the relationship between the groups $A(\Lambda)$ and $A(\gam)$, which to the knowledge of the author is also open.

-A graph is \emph{self--complementary} if it is isomorphic to its complement graph.
-A singleton vertex is self--complementary, as are the path $P_4$ of length three and the cycle $C_5$ of length five.
+A graph is \emph{self-complementary} if it is isomorphic to its complement graph.
+A singleton vertex is self-complementary, as are the path $P_4$ of length three and the cycle $C_5$ of length five.
 A question that is a particular favorite of the author is the following:

-\begin{que} What algebraic property of $A(\gam)$ is equivalent to the statement that $\gam$ is self--complementary? \end{que}
+\begin{que} What algebraic property of $A(\gam)$ is equivalent to the statement that $\gam$ is self-complementary? \end{que}